Food and Environmental Health Licensing

 - Food Act 2014 - Recognised Person List for Verification of National Programme

 - Food Act 2014 - Recognised Agency List for Verification of National Programme

 How do businesses renew their FCP registration?

-It's nearly a year since the new Food Act came into effect!
+It's over a year since the new Food Act came into effect!
 That means the date for some businesses to renew their registration is also coming up.
 Here’s some information that might help:

 1. The Act only allows businesses to renew their registration while it is current.
 That could create additional expense for businesses if they wait until their registration has expired and then have to submit a new application.

 2. The Operator should confirm, as a minimum, that these details are accurate/up-to-date:

 - Legal name / trading name

 - Day-to-day manager